cmiles/PointlessWaymarksProject/README.md

 # Intro

-There is plenty of traditional ReadMe information below about this project - but in a way a better 'README' might be taking a look at [Pointless Waymarks](https://PointlessWaymarks.com) and [cmiles - info](https://www.cmiles.info/) - these sites are generated with the Pointless Waymarks CMS and a quick look might tell you more than than all the information below!
+There is plenty of traditional README information below about this project - but a better 'README' might be taking a look at [Pointless Waymarks](https://PointlessWaymarks.com) and [cmiles - info](https://www.cmiles.info/) - these sites are generated with the Pointless Waymarks CMS and visiting them might tell you more than than all the information below...

 # Pointless Waymarks CMS, Tasks and GeoTools